Try These Natural Ways to Sleep Better

 3. Prepare your bedroom for sleep

 Exposure to light may make it challenging for you to fall asleep.
-By getting room-darkening shades or using a sleeping mask to block light you can surely get good night sleep.
+By getting room-darkening shades or using a sleeping mask to block light you can surely get a good night’s sleep.

 Use your bedroom only to sleep and relax.
 This way, when you get into bed, your body will know that it’s time to nod off and say no to work or your favorite TV show.